-As $CO_2$ increases, plants need less protein for photosynthesis, resulting in an overall decline in protein concentration in plant tissues.
-This trend for declining protein levels is evident for wheat flour derived from multiple wheat varieties when grown under laboratory conditions simulating the observed increase in global atmospheric $CO_2$ concentration since 1900.
-When grown at the $CO_2$ levels projected for 2100 (540-958 ppm), major food crops, such as barley, wheat, rice, and potato, exhibit 6% to 15% lower protein concentrations relative to ambient levels (315-400 ppm).
-If, 134, 135 In contrast, protein content is not anticipated to decline significantly for corn or sorghum.
-In the concentration of the corn of the cor
+As CO_2 increases, plants need less protein for photosynthesis, resulting in an overall decline in protein concentration in plant tissues. ^{134, 135} This trend for declining protein levels is evident for wheat flour derived from multiple wheat varieties when grown under laboratory conditions simulating the observed increase in global atmospheric CO_2 concentration since 1900.
+129 When grown at the CO_2 levels projected for 2100 (540-958 ppm), major food crops, such as barley, wheat, rice, and potato, exhibit 6% to 15% lower protein concentrations relative to ambient levels (315-400 ppm). ^{16, 134, 135} In contrast, protein content is not anticipated to decline significantly for corn or sorghum.
+135

-While protein is an essential aspect of human dietary needs, the projected human health impacts of a diet including plants with reduced protein concentration from increasing $CO_2$ are not well understood and may not be of considerable threat in the United States, where dietary protein deficiencies are uncommon.
+While protein is an essential aspect of human dietary needs, the projected human health impacts of a diet including plants with reduced protein concentration from increasing CO_2 are not well understood and may not be of considerable threat in the United States, where dietary protein deficiencies are uncommon.